 As we dived deeper into the specifics of the task, we noticed the disconnect in the current mental model of the Shortlists feature.

 For example, a customer could shortlist a hotel to a city, and also look for activities in the same place.
-So why are these two lists completely isolated from each other?
+So why were these two lists completely isolated from each other?

-After conducting a few user interviews, we synthesized the data to form a journey map consisting of stages, actions, and oppourtunities associated with the process.
+After conducting a few user interviews, we synthesized the data to form a journey map consisting of stages, actions, and opportunities associated with the process.

 We realized that the app was pretty robust when it came to the Explore and Booking stages, but lacked functionality in the shortlisting phase.